Ghosteken/Financial-Report-Generator-app/README.md

 - server/ReportGenerator.cs — C# method using OpenXML SDK

 Frontend
-- Open index.html in a browser or deploy to GitHub Pages / Netlify.
 - The UI lets you choose Report Type, Reporting Year, Client Name/ID and generate a JSON payload.

 Backend (C# / OpenXML)